Join us for an adventure in flavor!

 This avocado sauce goes with practically anything and everything.
 Remember dipping, topping, spreading…

-Dress your salads or Buddha bowls with this sauce.
-It can be a great topping on our Chili Lime Shrimp Tacos.
+Dress your Burrito Bowls or Buddha Bowls with this sauce.
 Or, just serve it with a big bowl of tortillas at your next party or potluck.

-• A more herbaceous guasacaca.
-Feel like more parsley, cilantro and garlic flavor?
+- A more herbaceous Guasacaca: Feel like more parsley, cilantro and garlic flavor?
 All you have to do is decrease the avocado by half.
 The sauce might be a little thinner, but all the herbs will shine through more.
 Many Venezuelan food carts have this type, or minus the avocado altogether.
-You can use avocado-less Guasa to marinate your meats.
+You can use avocado-less Guasacaca to marinate your meats.

 Get Guasacaca Going!!
 Btw, can you pronounce it correctly by now, the way the locals do… Wah-sah-kaka! 🙂